89Tain/89Tain/README.md

 ### 🔥 **Core Vibes**
 - 🐾 **Pawprint Energy**: Obsessed with growth, resilience, and lighting up dark spaces with positivity (literaly-yes my house lamps).
 - 🎨 **DIY Enthusiast**: Whether it’s building wooden furniture or making questionable art decisions (yes, I painted my lights), I’m here for the ride.
 - 💡 **Innovator**: Why repeat boring tasks when I can write a script that does it for me?
 Efficiency is the game, Python is the weapon.
 Also dart.
-PoW Pow!!🔫
+Pow Pow!!🔫
 - 🎧 **Playlist Architect**: My Spotify Wrapped screams versatility—Hov, Kids See Ghosts, K Dot—music fuels everything I do.
 June’s my birthday month, so no DNA test is needed to confirm my taste.
 - ✍️ **Caption King**: Writing lines so good, they deserve a standing ovation.

+---